RadasinR/frontend-calculator/README.md

 ### What I learned

-I learn how to use grammar to parse a expression, how to change color themes, how to make tokens, how to design software.
+I learned how to use grammar to parse a expression, how to change color themes, how to make tokens, how to design software.